foxdonut/meiosis/tutorial/README.md

 npm start
 ```

 Then open [http://localhost:9000](http://localhost:9000).
-Edit the source code under the `code`
+Edit the source code under the `mithril`
-directory and refresh the page in your browser to see your changes.
+or `react` directory and refresh the page in your browser to see your changes.